OpenDataNode/open-data-node/README.md

 ## Intro

-[Open Data Node](http://opendatanode.org/) (ODN in short) is open source platform supporting entire process of publication, management and exchange of open data.
+[Open Data Node](http://opendatanode.org/) (ODN in short) is open source platform supporting entire process of publication, management and exchange of Open Data.
 For more information, please visit:

 http://opendatanode.org/